-The strength of spirit and Community community r R esilience in Riverside has been inspiring and we felt strongly that we wanted to help and support our community as much as we could throughout this strange year.
+The strength of spirit and Community Resilience in Riverside has been inspiring and we felt strongly that we wanted to help and support our community as much as we could throughout another year of uncertainty and change.

 - We continue to hold virtual zoom meetings

-- We engage with Stirling Council in with any matter that is brought to our attention and monitor those which will need to be address addressed when COVID allows.
+- We engage with Stirling Council in any matter that is brought to our attention and work on the issues delayed due to COVID.

-Communication is very important to Riverside Community Council – we endeavour to be inclusive and rrepresentative of our community.
+Communication is very important to Riverside Community Council – we endeavour to be representative of our community.
 We communicate in the following ways:

 Website: Updated regularly, report community news events and our progress on all our activities.
 E-Mail: Contact us directly about things that matter to you.